Xeeshanmalik/deep_ml_esn/tensorflow_version/readme.md

 ## Limitations

-1) The weights everytime are initialized randomly but on scale recommendation is to optimize and fix the initialization of both internal, external and reservoirs weights excepts the readouts.
+1) The weights everytime are initialized randomly but on scale recommendation is to optimize, tune and fix the initialization of both internal, external and reservoirs weights like any other networks excepts the readouts.